lukizel/Catalina-HP-ProDesk-400-G1/README.md

 After fixing USBMap and replacing SMBIOS identificators (I recommend Clover Configurator for that), you can log in to iCloud without any issue.
 You're done!

+This might not be the case for you, but, if the back USB ports go bonkers, just check FixUSB in ACPI patches in Clover.

 # Issues

 - VGA output isn't working (who would have guessed?)